devSoham3/bill-split-prod/README.md

 ## Project Structure
 ```
 bill-split-prod
-│   .dockerignore                                  --> dockeringnore for Docker build
+│   .dockerignore                                  --> dockerignore for Docker build
 │   .gitignore
 │   app.py                                         --> Logic for operation using Flask
 │   Dockerfile                                     --> Dockerfile for containerization